The Equalizer (2021 TV series): Filming

 The pilot was slated to film in New York City in March 2020.
 Production was delayed as a direct result of the COVID-19 pandemic in the United States before filming could begin.
 On February 9, 2021, it was reported that production had been temporarily suspended due to a positive COVID-19 test.

 Filming for the series has taken place in several locations in northern New Jersey, including Paterson, Newark, and Jersey City.
 Exterior shots of a Jersey City home are used for Robyn McCall's residence.

 Broadcast

 The Equalizer premiered on February 7, 2021, after Super Bowl LV on CBS.
 The second season premiered on October 10, 2021.
 The third season premiered on October 2, 2022.
+The fourth season premiered on February 18, 2024.
+The fifth season premiered on October 20, 2024.
+The full series is available on Paramount+ in the U.S. The first three seasons became available on Netflix in the U.S. at the end of the December 2024, where it became one of the top ten series in minutes viewed based on Nielsen ratings across both streaming services.
+The first four seasons became available on the free streaming service Tubi in March 2025.

 The series had its series premiere in Germany on Sky One on July 12, 2021, in the UK on Sky Witness on August 3, 2021, and in Italy on Sky Investigation (local version of Sky Witness) on October 3, 2021.